binpash/try/README.md

 $ try commit rustup-sandbox
 ```

+You can also run `try explore` to open your current shell in try!

 ## Known Issues
 Any command that interacts with other users/groups will fail since only the
 current user's UID/GID are mapped.
 However, the [future